 Combine the flour and salt in the bowl of a stand mixer.
 If you don’t have kosher salt, use a course salt like sea salt.
 If you only have table salt, use about half the amount.
 Then add the yeast mixture once it’s foamy, along with the rest of the warm water.
 Knead it with the dough hook on a low speed.
 I use #2.
 By hand you knead it for 5 – 10 minutes on a floured surface.

 If the dough is sticking to the bowl after kneading for a few minutes, it needs more flour.
 The recipe calls for 4-5 cups of flour which is quite a range.
 Start with just over 4 cups and add in small amounts until the dough starts staying together and not sticking to the bowl.
+You may also use bread flour which has a slightly higher gluten level.
+If you do, you won’t need as much flour as all purpose flour because the bread flour absorbs a bit more liquid.

 The amount of flour can vary depending on factors such as humidity, how well it’s sifted and just plain randomness.
 Look for the dough to have a smooth surface, then it’s ready to rise.